nimiCurtis/so101_ros2/README.md

 ros2 launch so101_bringup so101_robot_with_cameras.launch.py display:=true
 ```

 This brings up the SO101 description, controllers and USB/RealSense camera bridges while opening RViz (`display:=true`).
-You should see the robot model and camera overlays matching the reference figure that will be added to this section.
-If everything looks correct you can continue to the teleoperation and data recording sections.
+You should see the robot model and cameras output matching your follower robot current status.

 ---